AvolitesLtd/TitanManual/docs/system-settings/dmx-output-mapping.md

 You can also assign sACN inputs to lines which can be used to record cues and palettes from other consoles.
 Input lines are shown in purple.

-The Titan system can control up to 64 lines/universes, but some consoles are limited by licence to lower numbers of output lines.
+The Titan system can control up to 64 lines/universes, but some consoles are limited to lower numbers of output lines.
 The lines/universes can be set to any number from 1 - 9999 but there can't be more than 64 of them in total.

-Console | Licensed lines | Onboard processing limit
+Console | System limit | Onboard processing limit
 --------|----------------|-------
 Simulator      | 64 (note 1) |
 T1             | 1   | 1